 Registering a concern about an adult who works with children

 If you are concerned about an adult who is working or volunteering with children, please contact the Principal of the school where you have a concern.

-If your concern is regarding a Principal, please contact Tim Sunderland, the Chair of the Trust Board.
+If your concern is regarding a Principal or the Trust CEO, please contact Rob Shaw, the Chair of the Trust Board.

 Alternatively, you can contact the Local Authority Designated Officer (LADO) directly.
 Please click on the hyperlinks below for contact details of the LADO services at the respective local authority: Southampton or Hampshire.

 If you are an adult wishing to make a non-recent allegation relating to the setting you attended as a child, you should report this directly to the police.

 Statutory safeguarding guidance for schools and colleges can be found in Keeping Children Safe in Education.

 All staff (including supply staff and volunteers) must ensure that they are aware and understand Trust policies and individual school safeguarding procedures.